abirkhan04/javaworm/spyvsmock/README.md

 # javaworm

-This project is to illustrate the comparison between junit spy and mock object.
+This project is to illustrate the similarity and difference between junit spy and mock object.